Ophuscado/buy-high-sell-higher/.github/ATTRIBUTIONS.md

 Additionally, the following people and organisations have contributed in some way to this project:

-- [...]
+(Empty)

 # Software Attributions

-This project depends on the following third-party software:
+This project relies on the following third-party software:

 - ccxt
 - python-dotenv